kaeganscott26/INTERVENTION/README.md

 # INTERVENTION

-## A playable book for those who notice rooms inside rooms.
+## A playable book for those who notice rooms.

 You have found the doorway.